Chiropractic Board: FAQs

-A license number will be issued, processed and mailed to the address the board has on file within 3 to 5 working days.
+A license number will be issued, processed, and mailed to the address the board has on file within three to five working days.

 When will I have to renew my license?

-All chiropractors’ licenses expire June 30 of every year.
+All chiropractors’ licenses expire annually on June 30.
 In mid-May, a courtesy online renewal reminder postcard will be sent to you.

 How can I obtain a list of licensees?

 A licensee list will be made available upon written request for a fee of $75.
 The list is made available in hard copy and label format.
-The request will be filled in approximately 4-5 working days.
+The request will be filled in approximately 4 to 5 working days.